narendrasinghdangi/narendrasinghdangi/README.md

 ## Projects

 ### [Image Caption Generator](https://github.com/narendrasinghdangi/image-caption-generator)
+**AIM**: To generate a textual description of the content of an image.<br>
+**Role** & Responsibility: Image caption generator is to make it easier for users to understand the Content of an image by providing a descriptive text that accurately reflects the image's content.<br>
-**Tech Stack:** CNN, TensorFlow, OpenCV, LSTM, FastAPI, AWS, Docker Generated textual descriptions of the content of an image, improving accessibility and providing descriptive insights for users.
+**Tech Stack**: CNN, TensorFlow, OpenCV, LSTM, Embedding, FastAPI, AWS, Docker

 ### [Nutritional Value and Recipe Prediction](https://github.com/narendrasinghdangi/Recipe-of-foods-from-Images-Using-CNN)
-**Tech Stack:** CNN, TensorFlow, Flask, Docker, AWS Developed a system to analyze food images, determine their nutritional value, and suggest relevant recipes based on detected ingredients.
+**AIM**: The aim of this project is to develop a system that can automatically analyze images of various foods using (CNNs) to determine their nutritional value and provide relevant recipes based on the detected ingredients.<br>
+**Tech Stack**: CNNs, Tensorflow, Flask, Docker, AWS, flutter.

 ### [Microscopic Image Analysis with GANs](https://github.com/narendrasinghdangi/Microscopic-Image-Analysis-with-GANs-for-Cellular-Region-Identification)
-**Tech Stack:** GANs, TensorFlow, OpenCV
-Used Generative Adversarial Networks (GANs) to transform microscopic images into segmented cell regions, improving biological research outcomes by facilitating analysis of cellular structures.
+**AIM**: Utilizing Generative Adversarial Networks (GANs) to transform microscopic images into segmented cell regions, facilitating improved comprehension and analysis of cellular structures.<br>
+**Role & Responsibility**: Using GANs to convert microscopic images into cell regions to enhance comprehension and analysis of cellular structures, thereby improving biological research outcomes.<br>
+**Tech Stack**: GANs, TensorFlow, OpenCV.

 ---